 It is advisable to collect the scutes immediately after molting to avoid loss or despawn during exploration.
 Breeding multiple turtles increases scute yield, as five scutes are needed to craft a single Turtle Helmet.

-Keeping baby turtles within safe enclosures limits risks from hostile mobs or environmental hazards.
-Players can expedite baby turtle growth by feeding seagrass repeatedly.
+Keeping baby turtles in safe enclosures reduces the risk of exposure to hostile mobs or environmental hazards.
+Players can accelerate baby turtle growth by repeatedly feeding them seagrass.
 Effective farming methods involve managing turtle populations, feeding schedules, and egg protection.

 Crafting the Turtle Helmet Using Scutes